 3. Shop til you Drop

-Milledgeville’s downtown district is over 10 blocks of historic architecture filled with southern boutiques and memorable antiques.
+Downtown Milledgeville is one of the most popular hang-out spots in the area and it’s easy to see why.
+With over 10 blocks of historic architecture filled with southern boutiques and memorable antiques.
 Shopping enthusiasts will find trendy styles, classic southern brands, a jewelry store celebrating over 125 years in business and many hidden gems while treasure hunting.

 4. Explore the once Capital City